 Our list of donors grows every year with some as young as six and some who are over 90 years old.
-Meet some of our early donors in the Our Donors video, in our Annual Reports and the recent 2016-2017 Donor List Mar.
-24
+Meet some of our early donors in the Our Donors video, in our Community Reports and the recent: Donor List April 1, 2022 – June 30, 2022

 “It gives you a sense you’re really helping someone when you can see your donation is going to a day care centre or helps to buy more books.
 It keeps you connected to the community.”
 Betty Anne Gaynor, who along with her husband Jim Gaynor established the Gaynor Family Fund with $1 million in 2010.